esnet/pond/README.md

     _.each(incomingEvents, event => { hourlyAverage.addEvent(event); });

 Knowing when to be done with a bucket that we're aggregating into depends on the situation.
 If this is a continuous stream of events then the code currenly considers it done with a bucket when an event comes in that fits into another bucket.
 In this example the first event will create the first bucket.
 Then next two events also fit into this bucket.
-The 4th event is in the following hour so the old bucket is aggregated based on the aggregation function, and event is emitted with that value, and a new bucket is created for the 4th event.
-The 5th event goes into the same bucket.
+The 4th event is in the following hour so the old bucket is aggregated based on the aggregation function and an event is emitted with that aggregated value.
+A new bucket is then created for the 4th event.
+The 5th event goes into that same bucket.
 In this case we want to flush the bucket after the 5th event, so we call:

     hourlyAverage.done();

+This will force an event to be emitted.
 After this our `outputEvents` object will contain two entries:

     outputEvents["1h-396206"].get();   // 6
     outputEvents["1h-396207"].get();   // 4.5

 Events may also be more complex, with entries like this: